NOW OFFERING TELEHEALTH / ONLINE COUNSELING / VIRTUAL VISITS

 Monarch Behavioral Health was established in Meridian, Idaho in 2013.
 We are a growing group of professionals that love our community and are committed to helping people thrive.

 We at Monarch take your health, our health and the community’s health very seriously.
+Based on the recent Ada County ordinance, we are strongly recommending anyone entering Monarch to please wear a face mask.
 We understand that to provide in-office counseling we must ensure we are doing everything we can to be safe and do our best to eliminate any spread of COVID19.
 To do this we are doing the following;

 1) No lobby waiting, when clients arrive they are to text 208-340-1688 alerting us of their arrival, then we will reply to your text when your therapist is ready for you to enter into the therapy room.